II. Types: Stress Testing

 - Cardiac revascularization within last 5 years

 IX.
-Protocol: Prematurely stopping the test
+Protocol: Prematurely Stopping the Exercise Stress Test

 - Absolute indications to stop the test